Influencer Model – 1:9:90 Rule of Social & Influencer Segmentation

 Back in the day, before the Internet, this was the media.
 And when I say the media, I mean the actual media companies and not necessarily the journalists who write the articles.
 Over time, journalists gained influence and still represent that top 1%.

 But as the Internet has become more democratized and social media has allowed everyone to be a content creator, the top 1% in any market represents just that.
 Journalists, analysts, and anybody else with a point of view and the following online make up the 1%.
 Remember, this influencer marketing model is fluid.
-Just because one person is an influencer around digital transformation doesn’t mean they have the same level of influence on business and innovation.
+Just because one person is an influencer around digital transformation doesn’t mean they have the same influence on business and innovation.

 When these influencers speak, people listen.
 When they write and publish, people share and engage.
 One thing to note here is that influencer content will always appear in the Google results, assuming they are influential in the topic or subject matter.
 Also, several influencer marketing platforms & reporting software tools that can track paid programs when engaging with the 1%.